 Cash machines in Tanzania

-ATMs aka cash machines aren’t found outside major cities (Arusha, Moshi, Dar, Zanzibar).
+ATM’s aka cash machines aren’t found outside major cities (Arusha, Moshi, Dar, Zanzibar).
+Visitors should be aware of this before going to the island of Zanzibar and other remote Zanzibar beaches.
 Visitors are recommended to withdraw what they need before travelling anywhere else (daily maximum of 400,000TSh, less than USD $200).

-To minimise the risk of card cloning, only use ATMs located within the bank.
+To minimise the risk of card cloning, only use ATMs located within a bank.

 It is also useful to inform visitors’ home banks ahead of travelling to ensure there are no issues with withdrawing cash or paying for accommodation in Tanzania, a transaction which may be deemed a suspicious transaction by your bank and blocked.